A significant player in the video game industry

 STUDENT PROJECTS:

-Teesside University students produce around 20 video game projects annually, which are of high quality and available on the Expotees website.
+Teesside University students produce around 20 video game projects annually, available on the Expotees website.

 RECRUITMENT: